kinopio-club/kinopio-help/posts/adding-images-to-cards.md

 Some websites obscure their image URLs to not include the file extension `https://space.com/maybe-an-image`.
 These will only display as links in cards.

+## Download File

-## To view the image fullsize, click to open the card, and then click again on the image preview
+To view the image fullsize, click to open the card, and then click again on the image preview

 ![image-card](/assets/posts/adding-images-to-cards/card-details.webp)

+## Gifs

-## Animated gifs and short silent mp4s work the same way
+Animated gifs and short silent mp4s work the same way.

 <video class="" autoplay loop muted playsinline>
   <source src="/assets/posts/adding-images-to-cards/animated.mp4">
 </video>

+## Embeds

-## Paste in Youtube, Spotify, and other media site URLs to create interactive embeds
+Paste in Youtube, Spotify, and other media site URLs to create interactive embeds.

 <video class="" autoplay loop muted playsinline>
   <source src="/assets/posts/adding-images-to-cards/youtube.mp4">
 </video>

+## Code

-## Enclose code snippets between triple backticks
+Enclose code snippets between triple backticks.
 You can also change the syntax highlighting for different programming languages.

 <img src="/assets/posts/adding-images-to-cards/code.webp" class="wide">